bjourne/c-examples/README.md

 # c-examples
 C code I have written.

-The project consists of the following parts
+The project consists of the following parts.

 ## Libraries

-Currently four libraries I have developed while writing garbage collectors and other projects.
-They are located in the `libraries`
+Currently six libraries I have developed while writing garbage collectors and other projects.
+They are located in the `libraries` directory.
-directory:

- * `collectors` - An object model and a bunch of garbage collectors.
- * `datatypes` - Standard datatypes for C programming like `vector` and `hashset`.
- * `isect` - A collection of ray/triangle intersection algorithms
- * `linalg` - Trival linear algebra (3D) library.
- * `quickfit` - A memory allocator based on the Quick Fit algorithm.

 No guarantee that the libraries are, or ever will be, complete.
 They were written because I personally needed them.

+### `libraries/collectors`

+An object model and a bunch of garbage collectors.
+These were written to teach myself about garbage collection strategies.

+* `copying.[ch]` - Bump pointer allocation and semi-space copying
+* `copying-opt.[ch]` - Optimized version of the above
+* `ref-counting.[ch]` - Plain reference counting
+* `ref-counting-cycles.[ch]` - Reference counting with cycle detection
+* `mark-sweep.[ch]` - Mark & Sweep gc

+### `libraries/datatypes`

+Standard datatypes for C programming like `vector` and `hashset`.

+### `libraries/isect`

+A collection of ray/triangle intersection algorithms.
+These are used by my raytracer.

+### `libraries/linalg`

+Trival linear algebra (3D) library.
+Contains things like matrix multiplication and stuff.

+### `libraries/quickfit`

+A memory allocator based on the Quick Fit algorithm.
+It's used by my garbage collectors.

+### `libraries/file3d`

+A library for loading 3d meshes.

 ## Tests